anjalisilva/gateCounts/README.md

 ### Introduction

-`gateCounts` is an R package for calculating cumulative visitor counts, provided raw daily gate counts, gate directionality, and gate counter maximum value.
-User must provide raw daily gate counts, gate directionality, and gate counter maximum value.
-The package was developed to improve methodologies for calculating visitor counts, initially using library daily gate count values as an example.
+`gateCounts` is an R package for calculating daily, weekly, monthly, and cumulative visitor counts, provided raw daily gate counts, gate directionality, and gate counter maximum value.
+The package was developed to improve methodologies for calculating visitor counts from gate counts, initially using library daily gate count values as an example.
 However, the package can be applied to calculate visitor counts from any setting.
+The factors adjusted for are outlined below.

 ### Some Issues & How They Are Handled By Package